maddoxx099/campfire-social-media/README.md

 # Campfire - a social media platform

-This is a MERN project of creating a unique social media app
+This is a MERN project of creating a unique social media app.
+WIP

 ## Features